-As an experience strategist and designer, I’m a huge fan of customer journey mapping.
+As experience strategists and designers, we are huge fans of customer journey mapping.
 It’s simply one of the most powerful tools a company can use to identify root causes of customer issues, uncover opportunities to delight customers, and transform how you do business.
 Their value and impact exponentially outweigh the cost and effort they require.
-I’m excited to see so many companies learning how to map customer experiences, and to design better ones.
+We are excited to see so many companies learning how to map customer experiences, and to design better ones.
 It’s also refreshing to see customer journey mapping being applied in so many areas from the buyer’s journey, to the employee journey, to the customer service journey.
 What used to be an obscure service design technique has become a full-blown buzzword across all industry verticals.
 It’s really a very exciting time for advocates and practitioners of the technique.

-Of course it takes a lot of planning and work to accomplish a successful customer journey mapping workshop, which is why I wanted to share my experience in doing so.
-I’ve written an eBook titled “Designing the Customer Experience.
+Of course it takes a lot of planning and work to accomplish a successful customer journey mapping workshop, which is why we wanted to share our experience in doing so.
+We've written an eBook titled “Designing the Customer Experience.
 How to Plan and Run Customer Journey Mapping Workshops.”
 It provides everything you need to know in order to plan, setup, and facilitate workshops of this kind.
 It has step-by-step instructions for running both current- and future-state customer journey mapping workshops.
-I also have some facilitation advice from my experience over the years.
+We also have some facilitation advice from our experience over the years.
 It’s free to download here.
-I certainly hope you enjoy reading it and it helps you become ready to master customer journey mapping for yourself.
+We hope you enjoy reading it and it helps you become ready to master customer journey mapping for yourself.

 Customer Context.
 All customer journey maps capture and display what customers are thinking, feeling, and doing during the course of each interaction or group of interactions with your company.
 They focus deeply on the rich context of each situation as the building blocks of the overall experience, including: Time, Place, Devices, Channels, Touch Points, Relationships, Psychology, and Emotions.
 Journey maps illustrate all of these attributes at moments in time across a series of collective interactions that add up to equal an overall experience.